strangerstudios/pmpro-affiliates/readme.txt

 == Changelog ==

 = .3.1 =
+* BUG/ENHANCEMENT: Updating the "Affiliates" submenu page to support PMPro v2.0+ Dashboard menu.
 * ENHANCEMENT: Adding filter 'pmproaf_default_cookie_duration' for adjusting default cookie duration.
 * ENHANCEMENT: Updated Plugin URI, Author, and internal links to documentation pages.

 = .3 =
-* BUG: Removed "trying" from the frontend affiliates page.
+* BUG FIX: Removed "trying" from the frontend affiliates page.
 (Thanks, ttshivers on GitHub)
-* BUG/ENHANCEMENT: Now also checking the $post->post_content_filtered value when looking for the pmpro_affiliates_report shortcode.
+* BUG FIX/ENHANCEMENT: Now also checking the $post->post_content_filtered value when looking for the pmpro_affiliates_report shortcode.
 This helps with certain themes (e.g. Layers) that may have empty post_content.
 (Thanks, ttshivers on GitHub)
 * ENHANCEMENT: Now set a membership level to generate an affiliate for the user after membership checkout.
 * ENHANCEMENT: Set the frontend "Affiliate Report" page under Memberships > Page Settings.
 * ENHANCEMENT: Now you can customize the name your "program" (i.e. Affiliates, Referrals, Invitations), from the Memberships > Affiliates admin page.